DavidDock/cheers-to-beers/TESTING.md

 - Infinite scroll component in single post page, profile and comments modal

 ### Edit Post
-As a logged in user I can edit a post if I want to ammend details.
+As a logged in user I can edit a post if I want to amend details.

 #### Acceptance Criteria
 A logged in user can edit their post.